ChristophKleinhans/training-certificates/gitops.md

 => Its push-based, means the CI/CD pipeline reaches out and is directly pusing the changes into the cluster, like executing `kubectl apply ...`

+## GitOps Pattern

+### Deployment and release patterns

+Blue Green Deployment: Two identical environments, Blue the current and green the new.
+Deploy the newest release to Green, test it without exposing it to real users (smoke test which tests critical paths automatically, Mirror/Shadown traffic from the real environment but the real users never see the responses).
+Now switch ALL customer at once to the new environment.

+### Canary Deployment

+Rollout the new version to a small percentage of users first, then gradually increase if healthy.
+Real production testing with limited blast radius, but complex traffic splitting and monitoring

+### A/B Testing